MACS PG Enquiries

-The skills acquired will be applicable to industrial applications as well as to scientific data exploration.
-The MSc project in some cases can be carried out in collaboration with an outside industrial or academic organisation.
+The skills you learn through the Data Science masters will be applicable to industrial applications, as well as to scientific data exploration.
+In some cases, the MSc project can also be carried out in collaboration with an outside industrial or academic organisation

 The MSc is accredited by the British Computer Society.

 Full-time students take 4 courses each semester and must normally take all core courses.

 - Data Mining and Machine Learning